dnl-blkv/alcdef2json/README.md

 - JSON format: http://json.org/

 The main conversion points are as follows:
-- All JSON keys are in lower case.
+- All JSON keys are similar to ALCDEF field names, but in lower case.
 - Boolean strings from ALCDEF are represented as booleans in JSON.
-- String values from ALCDEF are escaped in JSON; commas are replaced with dots.
+- String values from ALCDEF are partially escaped in JSON to comply with MongoDB export requirements: MongoDB compatibility was a requirement in development of the very first ALCDEF to JSON converter version.
+Commas are replaced with dots.
-- Doubles including the Julian Date are represented as doubles.
+- Double strings from ALCDEF including the Julian Date are represented as doubles in JSON.
+- There are two modes of data blocks conversion available: the flat mode and the nested mode.
+The difference between the two is described in the following section.

+Flat Mode vs. Nested Mode
+=========================
+The converter allows for conversion in one of the two modes: flat or nested.
+The difference between the two is as follows:

 - In the flat mode, data entries are suffixed with their index numbers.
 - In the nested mode, data entries are put into arrays, each element of such arrays being an object with subfields of data represented as key-value pairs.
-  Consider the lightcurve data block from the previous list item converted in the nested mode:

-Flat Mode vs. Nested Mode
-=========================

-The converter allows for conversion in the two modes: flat and nested, as described in the list above.
-Below is a brief comparison of the examples of usage of the two.

-Consider a lightcurve data block:
+Consider, for example, a lightcurve data block:

 ```
 DATA=2455817.735937|+7.328|+0.004|2.224